madhavmurthy93/system-design/scribble/design.md

 ## Security
 To ensure the security of the system, the following measures will be implemented:
-1. **Authentication and Authorization**: Use JWT tokens for user authentication and role-based access control for authorization.
+1. **Authentication and Authorization**: Use JWT tokens for user authentication.
-2. **Data Encryption**: Encrypt sensitive data both at rest and in transit using industry-standard encryption algorithms.
-3. **Input Validation**: Validate all user inputs to prevent SQL injection, XSS, and other injection attacks.
+2. **Input Validation**: Validate all user inputs to prevent SQL injection, XSS, and other injection attacks.
-4. **Rate Limiting**: Implement rate limiting at the API Gateway to prevent abuse and DDoS attacks.
+3. **Rate Limiting**: Implement rate limiting at the API Gateway to prevent abuse and DDoS attacks.
-5. **Audit Logging**: Maintain audit logs for critical actions to detect and respond to security incidents.
+4. **Audit Logging**: Maintain audit logs for critical actions to detect and respond to security incidents.

 ## Scalability
 To handle increased load, the system will employ the following scalability strategies:
 1. **Horizontal Scaling**: Scale out services by adding more instances behind a load balancer.
 2. **Database Sharding**: Distribute database load by sharding data across multiple database instances.
+This will specifically be used for the posts + comments service.
-3. **Caching**: Use caching mechanisms like Redis or Memcached to reduce database load and improve response times.
+3. **Caching**: Use caching mechanisms like Redis or Memcached at the API gateway layer to improve response times and reduce load.
-4. **Asynchronous Processing**: Use message queues for tasks that can be processed asynchronously to improve system responsiveness.
+4. **Asynchronous Processing**: Use message queues for tasks that can have eventual consistency which are updating the votes of posts and comments, and updating the search index.
 5. **Auto-scaling**: Implement auto-scaling policies to automatically adjust the number of running instances based on traffic patterns.

 ## Conclusion
-This document provides a comprehensive overview of the design and architecture of the Scribble discussion forum.
-It covers the functional and non-functional requirements, system architecture, component design, API design, data model, security measures, and scalability strategies.
-By following this design, we aim to build a robust, scalable, and secure platform for users to engage in meaningful discussions.
+As a concluding thought, the name "Scribble" was inspired by the random doodles and notes we often make when brainstorming ideas.
+Keep scribbling!